Lovina Beach Hotel – Convenient and unpretentious mid-priced option that welcomes families.

 Lovina Beach Hotel – The Basics

-- Guests: Caters well for all and actively encourages families, though most guests seem to be couples under about 40.
+- Guests: Caters well to all and actively encourages families, though most guests seem to be couples under about 40.

 - Beach: The beach is typical of Lovina – grey and gritty – but cleaner and shadier than most others along the nearby coast.
 Ideal for sunsets and beach walks.